casanet/casanet-server/README.md

 * Run casa-net server in a home network [see documentation](./backend/README.md).
 * Run casa-net remote server in cloud service [see documentation](https://github.com/casanet/remote-server).

-## How to access casanet from wide internet?
+## Accessing casanet server from the internet
-The server needs to run in the local home network, so how to access it via the internet?
+The server needs to run on local home network, so how to access it viain the local home network, so how to access it viaget access to the casanet local server from the internet?

 #### Method 1: Port forwarding
 Make sure that the IP address of your home is public and redirect ports in-home router to the computer that running the casanet server.

-(DDNS is recommended for easy access to home address).
+(DDNS is recommended for easy access to the home IP address).

 #### Method 2: Using casa remote server
 The casa remote server is built for it, [casanet-remote](https://github.com/casanet/remote-server) run on cloud service and used to redirect API requests to the local server.